Rappetor/Sovol-SV08-Mainline/README.md

 - Save your changed BoardEnv.txt!

-4. Change the Wi-Fi credentials in the 'system.txt'
+4. Change the Wi-Fi credentials in the 'system.cfg'

    - Optional: uncomment the hostname and set the hostname to e.g. "SV08"
-   - Save changes to the system.txt
+   - Save changes to the system.cfg

 5. Eject the USB adapter from your computer then put the eMMC (and **SD card** in case of _method 2_) back into the printer and boot it, then:
    - SSH into the printer (find the IP address on your router or use the configured hostname), username/password: biqu/biqu